-When you are under a lot of stress and it seems to be never-ending, with no relief in sight, it can be extremely overwhelming, frustrating, and it can leave you feeling hopeless and helpless.
+When you are under a lot of stress and it seems to be never-ending, it can be extremely overwhelming, frustrating, and it can leave you feeling hopeless and helpless.

 You need a break but it seems impossible given the demands and responsibilities in your life and there are a lot of things that are outside of your control.